SAP/luigi/docs/luigi-client-api.md

 #### applyCSS

-Adds the css variables from Luigi Core in a style tag to the document head section.
+Adds the CSS variables from Luigi Core in a <style> tag to the document <head> section.

 ##### Examples